-The Real Housewives Of Potomac Recap: A Frosty Reunion
+The Real Housewives of Potomac Recap: A Frosty Reunion

 Up next is Candiace.
 Do we all have to keep talking about her sus-band’s weird dick?
 Monique won me over by saying “Don’t nobody wanna see no mismatched dick!”

 Candiace says some nonsense about not seeing color and seeing the person for who they are.
 The pagagent is over, girl.
 Just be with your white boyfriend with his Neapolitan dick.
 Ashley and Candiace get into a shouting match and Ashley says that Candiace was in an off-brand pageant.
-Point – Ashley.
+Point, Ashley.
 Candiace also won’t answer how much of the restaurant he owns or why he’s cool living in a house Candiace’s mother owns.
 Candiace reveals that Gizelle is the only one not invited to the wedding.

 Up next is Robyn and her issues with Karen and Monique over their events.
 Andy reads a message from a viewer that says Siri doesn’t correct to “Yes” when you dictate “yay!”
 Monique says that Gizelle likes to use Robyn as a puppet.
 I guess Monique can’t fathom that Robyn independently decided that she doesn’t like her.
 Monique also won’t admit that saying that Gizelle is only friends with people that are beneath her means she’s calling Robyn “beneath Gizelle.”